TomasHubelbauer/async-await.net/README.md

 ## To-Do

-### Link the apps automatically

-Have a GitHub Actions workflow which looks for my other repos with an async-await.net topic and add them to the index of the available apps here.
+### Pass the GitHub integration PAT to the refresh-apps command for rate limit

+### Use the GitHub API library for the paged repo fetch call

+### Dump the repos found to the index using their name or homepage of specified